BilgeMulhan/DSA-210-/README.md

 **Hypothesis:**
 - H₀: There is not correlation between public transport ratio and emissions per public vehicle.
-- H₁: There is correlation between public transport ratio and emissions per public vehicle.
+- H₁: There is a correlation between public transport ratio and emissions per public vehicle.

 **Significance Level:** α = 0.05